 Helping your child beat obesity begins with helping him or her forge a healthy relationship with food.
 You may need to make major changes to your eating lifestyle.

 - Eat the rainbow.
 Serve and encourage consumption of a wide variety of fruits and vegetables.
 This should include red (beets, tomatoes), orange (carrots, squash), yellow (potatoes, bananas), green (lettuce, broccoli) and so on—just like eating a rainbow.

 - Make breakfast a priority.
 Children who eat breakfast are less likely to be overweight or obese than those who skip the first meal of the day.
-Focus on healthy choices like oatmeal, fresh fruit, whole grain cereal, and low-fat milk instead of sugary cereals or toaster pastries.
+It’s important to focus on healthy choices, though, like oatmeal, fresh fruit, whole grain cereal high in fiber and low in sugar, and low-fat milk instead of sugary cereals, donuts, or toaster pastries.

 - Cut back on fat.
 Your child does need some fat to maintain good health, but these fats should come from sources of polyunsaturated and monounsaturated fatty acids, such as fish, nuts and vegetable oils.
 Cut way back on fast food, junk food, and sweets.